withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 + const allTags = new Set();
 ```

-#### 3. Go through each post, and add its tags to our new `Set`
+#### 3. Go through each post, and add its tags to your new `Set`

-Because a `Set` ignores repeated values, we can add safely add every tag from every post to it.
-For each post, we will map through its collection of tags, and add every tag to our new tag set.
-Notice that we are mapping with in a map!
+Because a `Set` ignores repeated values, you can add safely add every tag from every post to it.
+For each post, you will map through its collection of tags, and add every tag to your new tag set.
+Notice that you are mapping with in a map!

 ```diff
 // src/pages/posts/tags/[tag].astro